MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 * A [KQL database](create-database.md)

 > [!WARNING]
-> Your event hub mustn't be behind a firewall.
+> Your event hub can't be behind a firewall.

 ## Set a shared access policy on your event hub

-Before you can create a cloud connection in [!INCLUDE [product-name](../includes/product-name.md)], you need to set a shared access policy (SAS) on the event hub and collect some information to be used later in setting up the cloud connection.
+Before you can create a connection to your Event Hubs data, you need to set a shared access policy (SAS) on the event hub and collect some information to be used later in setting up the connection.
 For more information on authorizing access to Event Hubs resources, see [Shared Access Signatures](/azure/event-hubs/authorize-access-shared-access-signature?context=/fabric/context/context).

 1. In the [Azure portal](https://ms.portal.azure.com/), browse to the event hubs instance you want to connect.
 1. Under **Settings**, select **Shared access policies**